dylando9/Chem277B_Final_Project/README.md

 # Prediction of Molecular Energies using Supervised Learning ANN Model

 This repository contains the code and resources for predicting molecular energies using a supervised learning Artificial Neural Network (ANN) model applied to the ANI-1 dataset.
-The project was carried out as part of UC Berkeley's Chem 277B course.
+The project was carried out as part of UC Berkeley's Chem 277B (Machine Learning Algorithms) course.

 ## Project Overview